Lsubatin/hana_bq_template/README.md

 ## Support
 This project is provided "as-is": there is no guarantee that raised issues will be answered or addressed in future releases.

+Copyright 2020 Google LLC.
+This software is provided as-is, without warranty or representation for any use or purpose.
+Your use of it is subject to your agreement with Google.